 However, there are some cases where it might not be time for you to take the leap and submit any applications.

 You should not get a credit card if you know that you struggle with overspending and don’t think that you will be able to handle that extra responsibility right now.
+Recognizing this is very important, and you should be honest with yourself about your spending habits.

 You should not get a credit card if you know that you will need to consistently carry large balances.
-Having a high credit utilization ratio is going to negatively impact your score if you keep your cards close to maxed out on a regular basis.
+Having a high credit utilization ratio is going to negatively impact your credit score if you keep your cards close to maxed out on a regular basis.
 Additionally, you will incur so much interest by carrying a balance that you could end up inadvertently burying yourself in debt.

 You should not get a credit card if you are not steadily employed or have some steady source of income.
-Paying the full balance every month is very important and you don’t want to run into a bad situation with interest or late payment fees.
+Paying the full balance every month is very important, and you don’t want to run into a bad situation with interest or late payment fees.

 You should not get a credit card if you’re not willing to do the research required to make an informed decision about your financial future.